rgrannell1/engram.py/docs/testing.md

 ### Deleting

-Verify that each bookmark can be deleted.
+Verify that each bookmark can be deleted via `DELETE bookmarks/<id>`.

+- Successfully deleted bookmarks don't re-appear on reload.